FC Mecklenburg Schwerin: 1. FSV Schwerin

-The crest of SG Dynamo Schwerin during the East German era.
+The crest of SG Dynamo Schwerin.

 FC Eintracht Schwerin was joined by 1.
 FSV Schwerin on 1 July 1997.
 1. FSV Schwerin was originally founded as SG Volkspolizei Schwerin in 1948.
 The club was renamed SV Deutsche Volkspolizei Schwerin after the founding of sports association SV Deutsche Volkspolizei in 1950.
 The team of SV Deutsche Volkspolizei Schwerin and its place in the DDR-Liga was relocated to Rostock in 1952 where it continued as SV Deutsche Volkspolizei Rostock.
 (Note: SV Deutsche Volkspolizi Rostock became SG Dynamo Rostock in 1953.
 It was then renamed SG Dynamo Rostock-Mitte in 1964.
 Norbert Trieloff and Frank Rohde began playing football at SG Dynamo Rostock-Mitte before they joined the youth academy of BFC Dynamo.
 The two became successful players of BFC Dynamo and won several titles with the club.
 SG Dynamo Rostock-Mitte is today known as Polizei SV Rostock (de).)
 The second team of SV Deutsche Volkspolizei Schwerin became the new first team instead.
 SV Deutsche Volkspolizei Schwerin was reformed as SG Dynamo Schwerin in 1953 and incorporated into the new sports association SV Dynamo.
 SG Dynamo Schwerin played its home matches at the Sportplatz Paulshöhe in the district of Ostorf in Schwerin.

 SG Dynamo Schwerin advanced to the second tier DDR-Liga in the 1953–54 season.
 However, the club was immediately relegated to the third tier II.
 DDR-Liga and then suffered another relegation to the fourth tier Bezirksliga Schwerin in the 1957 season.
 SG Dynamo Schwerin returned to the II.
 DDR-Liga in 1959 season, where it struggled for four seasons.
 The club finally won promotion to the DDR-Liga in the 1962–63 season.
 SG Dynamo Schwerin remained in the DDR-Liga until German reunification.
 Wolf-Rüdiger Netz, who became the top goalscorer of BFC Dynamo during the East German era and who won several East German league titles with BFC Dynamo, began playing football at SG Dynamo Schwerin at 8 years old and also made his professional debut with SG Dynamo Schwerin.
 SG Dynamo Schwerin changed its name after the Peaceful revolution and became Polizei SV Schwerin on 17 April 1990.
 PSV Schwerin reached the final of the 1989-90 FDGB-Pokal, but lost 1–2 to SG Dynamo Dresden.
 Polizei SV Schwerin then became 1.
 FSV Schwerin on 1 July 1991.